-Fans of Twilight, Dracula and Blade may be interested to know that there are real life vampires.
-Strange as it may sound, there are people who drink blood.
-However, these vampires are nothing like legend and defy all the rules and conventions of literature.
-Before you get out your wooden stake, you should separate fact from fiction with regard to the vampires next door.
+Real vampires are nothing like legendary or literary vampires.
+Today's real vampires defy all the rules and conventions of literature and myth.
+Before you get out your wooden stake, separate fact from fiction in regard to the vampires who may be living next door.

-Some people choose to become vampires as a part of their subcultural interests.
-Others are driven there by mental illness.
-Clearly, there appears to be an overlap between historical vampires and insanity.
-However, clinical vampirism is a distinct disorder also known as Renfield's syndrome, named after the character in the novel Dracula.
-The sufferers are generally male, with onset occurring sometime after puberty.
-The disorder typically begins with the person drinking his own blood, and then moving on to others who are not necessarily willing donors.
-The serial killers Peter Kürten and Richard Chase are well-known examples of people suffering from clinical vampirism.
+Clinical vampirism (Renfield's syndrome) is a distinct disorder, named after the character in the novel Dracula.
+The sufferers are generally male with onset occurring sometime after puberty.
+The disorder typically begins with the person drinking his own blood and then moving on to others who are not necessarily willing donors.

 Real Life Vampires

-Vampires can be very real, even though they differ significantly from those creatures of legend or in your favorite books, comics or movies.
+Vampires can be very real, even though they differ significantly from those creatures of legend or in your favorite books, comics, graphic novels, or movies.
 Unlike their fictional counterparts, real vampires are not undead creatures that must hide from sunlight.
-Other than the clinical vampire, real vampires aren't out stalking human prey; they hold down jobs, have homes and even raise families.
+Other than the clinical vampire, real vampires aren't out stalking human prey; they hold down jobs, have homes, and even raise families.